-Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority
+Date Adopted: Adopted by Board on November 22, 2010, and effective on December 13, 2010 by majority vote of Certified Staff.
+Last Revised: March 18, 2021

 3.5-LICENSED PERSONNEL CONTRACT - RETURN

 Written Contracts -- Election of school licensed personnel is to be evidenced by a written contract which is binding on both the employee and the employer.